univention/univention-corporate-server/doc/manual/ip-config/dns.rst

 CNAME record
    A *CNAME record*, also called an alias record, refers to an existing, canonical DNS name.
-For example, the actual host name of the mail server can be given an alias entry *mailserver*, which is then entered in the mail clients.
+For example, the actual hostname of the mail server can be given an alias entry *mailserver*, which is then entered in the mail clients.
 Any number of CNAME records can be mapped to one canonical name.